Top 10 Movies To Watch Before Traveling to Italy!

 CRITICS: (2003) A recently divorced writer buys a villa in Tuscany on a whim, hoping it will lead to a change in her life.

-This movie has also turned into a cult classic because it resonates so deeply with lovers of authentic Tuscany, it'll have you scheming how you can sell everything you own and move there.
-The story is lighthearted and so identifiable -- whether you're newly divorced, left stranded by your lover, caught in a star crossed love affair, finding love in a foreign land, or longing for lost love.
-Just wait, Tuscany will grab you and never let go!
+This movie has also turned into a cult classic because it resonates so deeply with lovers of idyllic Tuscany and dreamy Positano, it'll have you scheming how you can sell everything you own and move to Italy.
+The book is set in Italy, which the movie followed closely.
+The story is lighthearted and so identifiable — whether you're newly divorced, left stranded by your lover, caught in a star-crossed love affair, finding love in a foreign land, or longing for lost love.
+Just wait, Tuscany and the Amalfi Coast will grab you and never let go!